Cimpress/cimpress-translations/README.md

 Features:
 - list and describe services; modify a service structure; get and put language blobs for a language
-- pick language using ISO-639-2 ('eng', 'fra') or by passing the language's English name ('English', 'French')
+- pick language using ISO-639-2 ('eng', 'fra') or ISO-639-1 ('en', 'fr') or by passing the language's English name ('English', 'French')
 - supply authorization statically (using a hard-coded string) or dynamically (with a custom method)
 - convenience of a default service URL with the possibility of an override